Luxury Kitchen Design San Francisco Bay.

 Gradually I focused more on Residential Design.

 These Kitchens were done in a 30 year period and the span is 30 old to yesterday.
 That might make a point.
-Others are new, from the ground up.
+Some are new, from the ground up.
 While others are remodeling of existing kitchens which had the right structure and potential.
 Ideally they should look timeless. or last a long time anyway.

 Here are 10 or so Kitchens of different types we have designed for our residential projects.
 We also include 5 or so Wet Bars.